manassaloi/manassaloi.github.io/_posts/2016-01-10-prophet-gibran.markdown

 ---

+**This blogpost is not an exhaustive summary of the book.
+Just contains the notes I took.**

 - And think not you can direct the course of love, for love, if it finds you worthy, directs your course.

 - Love teaches you to: